RESEARCH ON THE MENTAL HEALTH

 QUANTITATIVE RESULTS

-Only 60% received unemployment benefits in the pandemic, 35% did not apply
+Only 60% received unemployment benefits in the pandemic; 35% did not apply.

-In 2020, 45.87% of professional musicians earned < 5k from music income; 25% earned < 1k; 58.71% earned < 10k; 70.64% earned < 15k
+In 2020, 45.87% of professional musicians earned less than $5k from music income, while 25% earned less than $1k; a staggering 58.71% earned less than $10k, and the majority 70.64% earned less than $15k.

-In 2020, est. 65% earned under $13k the federal poverty line ($12,880/year, Department of Health and Human Services, 2021) for a single household earner
+In 2020, 65% earned less than $13k per year, the amount qualifying as living at the federal poverty line ($12,880/year, Department of Health and Human Services, 2021, for a single household earner).

 MENTAL HEALTH RATES

-79.19% suffered from high anxiety (10x the rate of 8% of New Yorkers pre-pandemic)
+79% reported suffering from high anxiety (ten times the rate of New Yorkers pre-pandemic).

-Less than 1% (0.91%) indicated primary livable income came from royalties and residuals
+Less than 1% (0.91%) indicated primary livable income came from royalties and residuals.

-86.37% have released their own original music online, 30% reported having released over ten combined albums and singles (estimated 10k average cost to produce and publicize high-quality album)
+86.37% have released their own original music online, 30% reported having released over ten combined albums and singles (estimated 10k average cost to produce and publicize high-quality album).

-49% rhythm instrument players, 25.5% horn or string players, 10% vocalists
+By instrument, musicians surveyed comprised 49% rhythm instrument players, 26% horn and/or string players, and 10% vocalists.

 PRESENTATIONS